benganis/EmulatorsPlugin/trunk/README.txt

 preferred-order : A real number which gives the order of the categories.
                   Make sure these are unique.

+type                (optional) : "script" or "application" (default)

 alt-identifier      (optional) : Executable name of a child process.
    For example, ZSNES.app launches the 'zsnes' process.

-startup-script      (optional) : An AppleScript that will run when the executable is launched. up-button-script    (optional) : An AppleScript that will run when the up key is pressed. down-button-script  (optional) : An AppleScript that will run when the down key is pressed. left-button-script  (optional) : An AppleScript that will run when the left key is pressed. right-button-script (optional) : An AppleScript that will run when the right key is pressed. file-extensions     (optional) : A comma separated list of which file extensions to display.
+file-extensions     (optional) : A comma separated list of which file extensions to display.
    All files which do not end in these extensions will be filtered out of the ROM list.

+startup-script      (optional) : An AppleScript that will run when the executable is launched. up-button-script    (optional) : An AppleScript that will run when the up key is pressed. down-button-script  (optional) : An AppleScript that will run when the down key is pressed. left-button-script  (optional) : An AppleScript that will run when the left key is pressed. right-button-script (optional) : An AppleScript that will run when the right key is pressed.

 AppleScripts require that the following components be installed, which are available from the 1.0 recovery partition: